Submissions

 We will make every effort to submit works to reviewers with a knowledge of the area of scholarship.

 We expect reviewers to provide constructive and specific feedback (regardless of their recommendation).
-D-bag reviews are unprofessional.
-Writers of d-bag reviews will be blacklisted, and their reviews discarded.
-Fists will be shaken and curses will be uttered!

 Style

 Your writing should be professional, but colloquial.
 We expect authors to use first person, active voice.
 This is not a journal for academics, so you should avoid jargon or stuffy, pretentious language.
-You are are free to make use of word play, humor, slang or nonstandard English (nonstandard uses may require additional explanatory notes).
+You are free to make use of word play, humour, slang or nonstandard English (nonstandard uses may require additional explanatory notes).

 Section Limits